Meno Martha International Menopause Directory

 What can HT side effects include?

-In Menopause Management Options: Menopausal Hormone Therapy (MHT) – Possible Side Effects of MHT the (Australian) Jean Hailes for Women’s Health (JH) note:
+In Treatments for Menopause: Menopausal Hormone Therapy (MHT) – Possible Side Effects of MHT the (Australian) Jean Hailes for Women’s Health (JH) note:

 “Everyone responds differently to MHT.
 Some women may not experience any side effects, while others may have: